compomics/ms-lims/README.md

  * Check out the [release notes](https://github.com/compomics/ms-lims/wiki/ReleaseNotes) and [database updates](https://github.com/compomics/ms-lims/wiki/DatabaseUpdates) in the [wiki](https://github.com/compomics/ms-lims/wiki) section.

 ### Troubleshooting
-Please report any issues or requests in the [http://code.google.com/p/ms-lims/issues/list issues section].
+Please report any issues or requests in the [issues section](https://github.com/compomics/ms-lims/issues).
 We will attempt to come up with a solution as soon as possible.

 [Go to top of page](#ms-lims)